Finite element methods respecting the discrete maximum principle for convection-diffusion equations: General results on DMP satisfying discretizations

 In addition, an interesting observation is that the proof of \eqref{global-DMP-1} allows that $\bbAB=\mathbb O$.
 Hence, there is no connection between the degrees of freedom and the prescribed values on the boundary.
 In contrast, \eqref{zero-row-sum} in combination with the invertibility of $\bbAI$ requires that $\bbAB\neq\mathbb O$. $\Box$\end{remark}

 As discussed in the previous remark, the invertibility of $\bbAI$ is a necessary and sufficient condition for the well-posedness of the discrete problem and is also necessary for proving that a method satisfies a global DMP (cf.~Remark~\ref{rem:necessary_nonsingularity}).
 Then, under the assumptions of the previous theorems, the matrix $\bbAI$ is of non-negative type (since $\bbA$ is) and invertible.
-Consequently, the matrix $\bbAI$ belongs to the class of M-matrices, defined next (cf.~Corollary~\ref{cor:m-matrix}).
+It will be shown in Corollary~\ref{cor:m-matrix} that these properties imply that the matrix $\bbAI$ belongs to the class of M-matrices defined next.

 \begin{definition}[M-matrix, monotone matrix] A matrix $\mathbb Q = (q_{ij}^{})_{i,j=1}^n$ is an M-matrix if: \begin{enumerate}[leftmargin=*,label=\roman*)] \item The off-diagonal entries are non-positive, i.e., $q_{ij}^{} \le 0$, $i,j=1,\ldots,n, \ i\neq j$; \item $\mathbb Q$ is non-singular; and \item $\mathbb Q^{-1} \ge 0$. \end{enumerate} A matrix that satisfies conditions~\ref{ass:m_matrix_ii} and~\ref{ass:m_matrix_iii} is called monotone matrix. \end{definition}